q-pratz-chem/python-package-best-practices/_episodes/06-type-hinting.md

 Python does not inherently require or enforce the *types* of variables in code.
 Python instead works under a principle called `Duck Typing`.
 Duck Typing is derived from the phrase, "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
-Similarily, if the value assigned to a variable can be used when an integer is called for, the code largely is unconcerned if the variable is an integer or another type.
+Similarly, if the value assigned to a variable can be used when an integer is called for, the code largely is unconcerned if the variable is an integer or another type.

-Though Duck Typing allows for flexibility in the use of variables, and similarily functions which take and return values of arbitrary type, a number of issues can arise.
+Though Duck Typing allows for flexibility in the use of variables, and similarily functions that take and return values of arbitrary type, a number of issues can arise.

 Consider the `calculate_distance` function from `measure.py`: